On My Way (Jennifer Lopez song): Critical reception

+Videos

 Lyric video

 An official lyric video, showing scenes from the Marry Me movie directed by Kat Coiro, was released on November 22, 2021.

 Official video

 The music video for "On My Way" was directed by Santiago Salviche and released on December 3, 2021.

 Remix video

 On February 13, 2022, Lopez released a second video for the song's official remix featuring TELYKast.

 Valentine's Day Remix video

 The video was released on February 12, 2022 and included in Jennifer‘s first OntheJLo Email.
 Ben Affleck directed and gifted it to Jennifer, showing that he and Jennifer have been on their way to each other.